haneylab/Scaptomyza/rearing_todo_list.md

 This document describe a protocol to raise *Scaptomyza flava* on mustard greens which focuses on minimal effort, high density, and consistency.
 It is organised in three parts: Mustard production, insect rearing, and a practical weekly "todo list".

-## Mustard production
+## Mustard plants

 The aim of this part is to produce feeding material to Scaptomyza females and larvae.
 Insect perform best on 3 weeks-old plants.

 ### Plant cultivar

-The red giant variety (MU<TODO>, WestCoast seeds) is used in virtue of its short development time, large leaves and slowness to bolt.
+The red giant variety (MU $TODO$, WestCoast seeds) is used in virtue of its short development time, large leaves and slowness to bolt.

 ### Growing conditions

 Plants are grown at 25C, on a 12:12 (L:D) light cycle at a final density of 400/m^2 (i.e. 36/flat).
-Standard fluorescent bulbs were used to produce a light intensity of <TODO>.
-A 70% vermicompost + 30% vermiculite soil was used.
-Plants are watered and fertilised every week.
+Standard fluorescent bulbs are used to produce a light intensity of $TODO$.
+Plants are grown on a 70% vermicompost + 30% vermiculite soil.
+Trays are watered and fertilised every week: 100mL of 10x fertiliser $todo:define solution$ is added to the water.
 Square, 30cm x 30cm x 4cm flats, divided in 4 inserts, are used since they fit inside a 12in cubical insect cage, which facilitate handling.

-## Insect
+## Insects

 The aim of this part is to produce a large number of insects, in consistent conditions, every week.
 Insects take about three weeks to develop from egg to adults.